Iszzmail/Expense-tracker-based-on-email-alerts/README.md

 # Expense Tracker: Gmail to Google Sheets

-This project uses Google Apps Script to automatically scan your Gmail for RuPay card transactions and save them to a Google Sheet.
+This project uses Google Apps Script to automatically scan your Gmail for HDFC transactions (RuPay Credit Card & Bank Account) and save them to a Google Sheet.

 ## Features
-- **Automatic Sync**: Runs automatically every 2 hours (or your preferred interval).
+- **Centralized Tracking**: Writes all transactions to a single sheet named **"Expense tracker"**.
+- **Multi-Account**: Tracks "RuPay CC XX7652" and "Account 7616" in a dedicated column.
-- **Duplicate Prevention**: Uses a Gmail label (`ExpenseTrackerProcessed`) to ensure emails aren't counted twice.
+- **Duplicate Prevention**: Uses the **UPI Transaction Reference Number** to ensure no duplicates.
-- **Customizable**: You can adjust the parsing logic to match your specific bank's email format.
+- **Start Date**: Configured to start tracking from **Nov 20, 2025**.

 ## Setup Instructions

 ### 1. Prepare the Google Sheet
 1. Create a new [Google Sheet](https://sheets.new).
-2. Rename the tab at the bottom to `Sheet1` (if it isn't already).
-3. Add the following headers to the first row (A1:F1):
-   - `Date`
-   - `Merchant`
-   - `Amount`
-   - `Debit/Credit`
-   - `Description`
-   - `Message ID`
+2. The script will automatically create a tab named **"Expense tracker"** if it doesn't exist.

 ### 2. Add the Script
 1. In your Google Sheet, go to **Extensions** > **Apps Script**.